 - working within/under monthly caps

 - fulfilling tasks efficiently and expediently

-If a client decides to upgrade, the Manager also receives a one-time bonus equal to 20% of that upgrade.
+If a client decides to upgrade, the Manager also receives a one-time bonus for every upgrade.

 As InboxDone is a relatively new organization, growth is only limited by the clients’ needs and a Manager’s imagination.
 Have an idea you think would make the business better?
 We want to hear it!